nazmulidris/developerlife.com/_posts/2018-08-16-algorithms-in-kotlin-7.md

         when (type) {
             Type.MRU -> {
-                // Find the highest rank item
+                // Find the highest rank item.
                 for (entry in map) {
                     if (entry.value > rankToEvict) {
                         rankToEvict = entry.value